Growing Up (1), a true kind of short love story

 Some Background

-Not many of us were born into wealth, living in tidy and well organized households, wearing the latest designer fashion, posessing modern gadgets, and driving around in cars gifted by parents on their adult birthdays.
+Few of us were born into affluence, residing in neat and well-organized homes, dressed in the latest designer fashions, owning modern gadgets, and driving cars gifted by our parents on our adult birthdays.

-My father was a trucker, he had two kind of income, a monthly salary plus extra expenses to cover the costs while on the road.
-Somehow, both of my parents agreed that my mother would get the salary to cover all living costs for her and the children, incl. the rent and the food.
-Unfortunately, my sister discovered while learning at the same forwarding agency that my father had requested the company to apply the average 3% annual wage increases to his expense account instead of his salary, leaving my mother puzzled as to why there hadn't been a wage increase in the last 20 years.
+My father was a trucker, he had two different incomes for one job; monthly salary plus extra expenses to cover the costs while on the road.
+Somehow, both of my parents agreed that my mother would get the salary to cover all living costs for her and the children, incl. food and the monthly rent.
+Unfortunately, one of my sisters found out, while working at the same forwarding agency where my father was employed, that he had requested the company to apply the annual 3% increase to his 'expense account' instead of adding it to his salary.
+This left my mother wondering why there hadn't been a salary increase in the past 20 years.

-While my father was spending his own money on women, we lived in social housing, wore the cheapest clothes, and went never on any vacation.
-We always rode the least expensive bikes or the bikes handed down from older siblings.
-I've never received pocket money from my parents, earned some through a Wednesday paper route when I was 15.
-One year earlier, I began cleaning my old school on the first days of our summer holidays.
+When I was 15, I earned some money through a Wednesday paper route, One year earlier, I began cleaning my old school on the first days of summer holidays.
 To buy a small motorcycle, I had to put all my savings for the half of the price of a small motorcycle, my parents chipped the rest in.

-When comparing my life to that of some of my privileged classmates, people might think I would consider my own life as unfair or unjust, as my would mother put it.
-Someone in the same shoes relating to my obvious hopeless situation would start to question his or her general purpose in life and would conclude that their existence might be seen as a misunderstanding or, even worse, perceive themselves as a burden on family and society.
+When comparing my life to that of some of my more privileged classmates, people might get the impression that I would see my own young life as unfair or unjust, as my mother would put it.
+Someone in the same shoes relating to my obvious dependent situation would start to question his or her general purpose in life and might conclude that their existence seems like a misunderstanding or, even worse, perceive themselves as a burden on family and society and do some stupid things.
+However, I personally perceived it in a completely different way!

-In my harmful environment with uneducated parents inclined towards violence, all of us children inevitably endured ongoing mental and often physical abuse.
-I, however, never came to the point when I felt discouraged and somehow knew, there are these positive signs out there that encouraged me to go on and inspired me.
-I firmly believed that there was something greater out there - I only had to look hard enough.
-Positive individuals have a different view, can see and recognize seemingly insignificant things which others would just ignore.
-These small things, like a warm word, a kind gesture, a gentle touch, motivated me to hope for something greater and more meaningful in my very nebulous young life.
+In this harmful environment with uneducated parents inclined towards violence under the constant influence of alcohol, all of children inevitably suffered from this ongoing mental and often physical abuse.
+For myself, I never came to the point when I felt discouraged and somehow knew, that there are many positive signs out there that encouraged and inspired me to go on.
+I firmly believed that there was something greater, more meaningful out there - I only had to look and try hard enough.

-While serving serving the homeless as a part-time pastor in a church for 2 1/2 years in my 60s, many of these childhood traumas resurfaced, but this time I looked at them from the perspective of a mature adult.
-I observed firsthand, how many individuals would chose a wrong path by encountering difficulties and gave up on too easily on the valuable gift of life.
-People often think they have seen and experienced it all, leading them to abandon the pursuit of change; rather than continuing to search and hope, they become negative, focusing on complaining about things they never possessed or even initially rejected.
+While working part-time as a pastor serving the homeless for 2 1/2 years in my 60s, many childhood traumas inevitably resurfaced when others shared their stories with me.
+This time, however, I viewed them through the lens of a mature adult.
+I witnessed firsthand how these individuals chose the wrong path by encountering difficulties and giving up too easily and too soon on the precious gift of life.
+People often believe they have seen and experienced everything, which leads them to abandon the pursuit of change instead of continuing to search and hope.
+They become negative, focusing on complaining about things they never had or initially rejected.
 They drift along until retirement, escaping into questionable ideologies and idols, and embracing dubious theories not just out of disappointment but more as a way to confirm their own 'destiny,' whatever that may mean.
-Many immerse themselves in stubbornness, alcohol, and even drugs, ultimately ending up alone or, worse, living on the streets.
+Many become entrenched in stubbornness, alcohol, and even drugs, ultimately ending up alone or, worse, living on the streets.

-From my experiences at my, now, advanced age, I think the main problems in life come not from the problem itself, but how people view, handle and learn from situations, how to confront difficulties.
-My father never confronted or addressed his own or, let alone, his family issues; he consistently avoided talking about it, never examined and tried to change unfavorable situations, never accepted his own responsibilities.
+From my experiences at my now advanced age, I think the main problems in life come not from the problem itself, but how people view, handle, and learn from situations, how to confront difficulties.
+My father never confronted or addressed his own or, let alone, his family issues; he consistently avoided talking about them, never examined and tried to change unfavorable situations, never accepted his own responsibilities.
 But, similar to many 'real' men, he coped with his problems through drinking, resorted to violence, and preferred to place the blame on others.

-He was seldom at home, acting more like a sporadic guest who brought his dirty laundry, created chaos, took showers, enjoyed being pampered, ate, and prepared to depart once more.
-In few conversation, he always portrayed himself as the hero, claiming sole credit for the German Economic Miracle in the 1960s, yet he overlooked simple things like his children's birthdays or, as Spiderman's uncle told him 'with power comes responsibilities'.
+He was seldom at home, acting more like a sporadic guest who created chaos, brought his dirty laundry, took showers, enjoyed being pampered, ate, and prepared to depart again.
+In our very few conversation, he always portrayed himself as the hero, claiming sole credit for the German Economic Miracle in the 1960s, yet he overlooked simple things like his children's birthdays or, as Spiderman's uncle told 'with power comes responsibilities'.
 Once, during breakfast, his wife reminded him of my birthday in front of me.
 He reached into his pocket and tossed a Five German Marks coin onto the table, the same amount he would tip a waitress or someone assisting him at work.

-I was still a child, depending on my parents and had find ways to swallow the pain living with them - whether I wanted to or not.
-My mother's favorite quote was "As long as you put your feet under my table, you have to do what I say".
-These few words summarized not only my relationship to her but also described her dominant character very accurately.
+As a child reliant on my parents, I had to find ways to cope with the pain of living with them, regardless of my desires.
+My mother's favorite Nazi-saying was, "As long as you put your feet under my table, you have to do what I say."
+These words encapsulated not only my relationship with her but also perfectly illustrated her authoritative nature.

 I'm not sure exactly when it happened, but from a very young age, I began living in my own world behind an invisible wall, hesitant to fully engage with the outside world I was meant to live in.
 While I was part of the family, it felt more like observing a play from a distance rather than being an integral part of it.
 I chose to retreat and spend time alone in my room, surrounded by motorcycle magazines, books and things I found interesting.
 My mother often urged me to go outside and play with the neighbor's kids, but I felt insecure and didn't see much benefit in it.
 At school, making friends with other children was difficult.
 But deep inside, I needed and longed for a kindred spirit with whom I could converse, share, and discuss.

-Underneath this unstable and even violent environment or surface, I knew that I have to prepared myself for an independent life when my time would come.
-Once I had my own income, I would be able to break out, could go my own direction, make my own decisions.
-I tried to see the all the responsibilities and consequences that come living freely as a challenge, I knew that this one day would come as surely as the 'Amen' in church.
+Beneath this unstable and violent environment, I understood that I needed to prepare myself for an independent life when the time came.
+Once I had my own income, I could break free, choose my own path, and make my own decisions.
+I viewed all the responsibilities and consequences of living freely as a challenge, knowing that this day would arrive as surely as the 'Amen' in church.

-When my parents argued, I taught myself to detach from them and the atmosphere they generated, concentrating instead on my personal interests.
-I borrowed books from the library not only to escape reality but also to gain knowledge.
-Had Robinson Crusoe given up hope on that deserted island, he would have died from starvation, and without initiating contact with Friday, he would have stayed alone forever.
+When my parents argued, I taught myself to detach myself from them and the atmosphere they generated, concentrating instead on my personal interests.
+I borrowed books from the library not only to escape reality but also to gain knowledge about life.
+If Robinson Crusoe on the lonely island would given up hope, he would have died from starvation, and without initiating the contact with Friday, he would have hidden and stayed alone forever.

 To many, I may have appeared as a silent fool drifting aimlessly between realms.
-I didn't talk a lot because I didn't have confidence in myself or in anything I could say.
+I didn't talk a lot because I didn't have confidence in myself or in anything I could say would matter at all.
 I had many things in my mind and often right on my tongue but the words did not come out.
 I would rather keep quiet and looked for reasons to escape conversations.
 Some would call me a loner, but I had many things going on.
-I've learned judo and football.
-In Judo, I learned more about a very different country and culture which was much more interesting to me than the sport itself.
-Only once in Junior High have I had to defend myself from a bully in front of a group of classmates - and I felt truly sorry about it even I 'won'.
+I've learned Judo and football.
+In Judo, I learned more about this very different country and culture which I found much more fascinating than the sport itself.
+Only once in Junior High I had to defend myself from a bully in front of a group of classmates - and I felt truly sorry about it, even I 'won'.

 I listened to many foreign songs, in the beginning to be against my parents who never learned a 2nd language in their lives.
 Later, as my English partly improved through these songs in my ears.
 Over time, I gradually started to understand the lyrics, and discovered that some songs resonated with me by addressing situations in my own world.